-Washington state’s UW Medicine says it will drop unvaccinated patients from waitlist for organ transplant
+Washington state’s UW Medicine says it will drop unvaccinated patients from wait list for organ transplant

 The hospital has long required patients to be fully vaccinated before getting an organ transplant

-The University of Washington Medical Center says patients who refuse to get the COVID vaccine before an organ transplant will be dropped from the waitlist.
+The University of Washington Medical Center says patients who refuse to get a COVID vaccine before an organ transplant will be dropped from the wait list.

-Patients must be fully vaccinated before their procedure unless they have a specific medical exception that prevents them from getting the vaccine, UW Medicine says.
+Patients must be fully vaccinated before their procedures unless they have a specific medical exception that prevents them from getting the vaccine, UW Medicine says.

-The hospital says patients’ immune systems are suppressed and in a prolonged weakened state after a transplant, making them more vulnerable to infections from viruses like COVID-19.
+Hospital officials say patients’ immune systems are suppressed and in a prolonged weakened state after a transplant, making them more vulnerable to infections from viruses like COVID-19.

 This policy requiring patients to have the COVID vaccine before an organ transplant is only a few weeks old, but UW Medicine has long required patients awaiting such operations to be current on all critical vaccinations before a procedure.